 Local Impact Of Supreme Court Birth Control Decision Could Be Minimal

 Steve Roppolo, regional managing partner in the Houston office, was quoted extensively in a June 30, 2014 Houston Chronicle article on the U.S. Supreme Court decision that closely held, for-profit companies do not have to provide birth control as part of their employee health plans will likely have political ramifications.
-But practically speaking, the decision probably won't have much of an effect on companies based in the Houston area, employee benefit experts said.
+But practically speaking, the decision probably won't have much of an effect on companies based in the Houston area.

 The company must be "closely held," which means more than 50 percent of the stock must be owned by five or fewer individuals and the owners must have sincerely held religious beliefs.